Carbon sequestration: Forestry

 Researchers have found that, in terms of environmental services, it is better to avoid deforestation than to allow for deforestation to subsequently reforest, as the latter leads to irreversible effects in terms of biodiversity loss and soil degradation.
-Furthermore, the probability that legacy carbon will be released from soil is higher in younger boreal forest.
+Furthermore, the probability that legacy carbon will be released from soil is higher in a younger boreal forest.
 In particular, boreal forests have been noted to support the growth of Armillaria (honey fungus), which is a root pathogen that breaks down compounds necessary for wood integrity, increasing the likelihood of carbon release.
 Global greenhouse gas emissions caused by damage to tropical rainforests may have been substantially underestimated until around 2019.
 Additionally, the effects of afforestation and reforestation will be farther in the future than keeping existing forests intact.
 It takes much longer − several decades − for the benefits for global warming to manifest to the same carbon sequestration benefits from mature trees in tropical forests and hence from limiting deforestation.
 Therefore, scientists consider "the protection and recovery of carbon-rich and long-lived ecosystems, especially natural forests" to be "the major climate solution".

 The planting of trees on marginal crop and pasture lands helps to incorporate carbon from atmospheric CO_{2} into biomass.
 For this carbon sequestration process to succeed the carbon must not return to the atmosphere from biomass burning or rotting when the trees die.
 Several species of Ficus such as Ficus wakefieldii have been observed to sequester atmospheric CO_{2} as calcium oxalate in the presence of oxalotrophic bacteria and fungi, which catabolize the oxalate, which produces calcium carbonate.
 The calcium carbonate is precipitated throughout the tree, which also alkalinizes the surrounding soil.
 These species are current candidates for carbon sequestration in agroforestry.
+Another example for an oxalogene tree is Brosimum alicastrum.
 This Calcium-oxalate fixation process was first observed in the Iroko tree, which can sequester up to a ton of calcium carbonate in the soil over its lifespan.
 Also Cacti, such as the Saguaro, transfer carbon from the biological cycle to the geological cycle by forming the mineral calcium carbonate.